 - Switching between fixed packages offered by different operators is happening.
-Most customers believe switching is easy - The strong long-term relationship that had traditionally existed between fixed telephony users and the incumbent operator GO has somewhat diminished over the years.
-The majority of households would switch to another operator if their fixed telephone provider were to increase the tariffs for access and calls

-- Mobile usage poses a significant indirect constraint on the prices of fixed services as customers are originating more calls from mobile networks - Increased awareness and usage of OTT services will increase the pressure on fixed services - Large business clients enjoy countervailing buyer power as operators aggressively compete to provide these clients with a full suite of services
+Most customers believe switching is easy - The strong long-term relationship that had traditionally existed between fixed telephony users and the incumbent operator GO has diminished over the years.
+The majority of households would switch to another operator if their fixed telephone provider were to increase the tariffs for access and calls - Mobile usage poses a significant indirect constraint on the prices of fixed services as customers are originating more calls from mobile networks - Increased awareness and usage of OTT services will in the coming years increase the pressure on fixed services - Large business clients enjoy countervailing buyer power as operators aggressively compete to provide these clients with a full suite of services

-Ultimately, the MCA deems it very unlikely for these factors to change within the timeframe of this review and therefore concludes that there is limited scope for competitive shortcomings in the retail fixed access market in the foreseeable future.
+Ultimately, the MCA believes that these factors will not change within the timeframe of this review and therefore concludes that there is limited scope for competitive shortcomings in the retail fixed access market in the foreseeable future.
 Even so, in the absence of ex ante regulation, the Office of Fair Competition can effectively deal with any potential issues that may arise in the local retail fixed access market, through vested ex post powers.